-This special minor stimulates interest in and deepens understanding of the institutions and people of New York City.
+This special minor uses New York City as a laboratory to explore the interdisciplinary relations between the arts and sciences.
 A unique feature of the Macaulay Honors College experience at Baruch, this minor consists of a sequence of courses that examine different facets of metropolitan life in general and New York City in particular.
 All of the seminars offer opportunities to meet and work with artists, cultural experts, scientists, and other distinguished professionals who represent the different facets of contemporary New York.
-This minor and the courses of which it is composed are only open to students who are participating in the Macaulay Honors College/University Scholars Program.
+These courses are only open to Macaulay Honors Scholars.